Property Management · Last updated 2 June 2026

 Winter (November to February): Reactive and Storm Response

-• Gibraltar's levante wind (easterly wind) can be intense in winter.
-Inspect after major levante events for any external damage.
+• Gibraltar's levante wind can be intense in winter.
+Inspect after major levante events for external damage to fittings, AC units, and terrace accessories.

-• Ensure heating systems are functioning for tenants
+• Confirm heating systems are functioning for tenants

 How Professional Property Management Reduces Maintenance Costs

-• Vetted contractor network: Preferred contractors offer better rates and prioritised service versus a landlord calling cold.
+• Vetted contractor rates: Preferred contractors offer better rates and prioritised service compared to a landlord sourcing work cold.

-• Preventative care programme: Scheduled servicing prevents expensive emergency repairs.
+• Preventative care programmes: Scheduled servicing prevents expensive emergency repairs.

-• Accurate scoping: An experienced manager identifies the actual scope of a repair job, preventing contractor upselling.
+• Accurate job scoping: An experienced manager identifies actual repair scope, reducing the risk of contractor upselling.

-• Documentation: Proper records of all maintenance protect landlords in any dispute.
+• Documentation: Proper records protect landlords in any deposit dispute or claim before the Rent Tribunal.

 Frequently Asked Questions